 Timeline for Submission of Proposed Amendments and Chapter Resolutions

-- January 20th: Call opens for Proposed Amendments to Local Bylaws, Organizational Priorities, and Chapter Resolutions
+- June 19th: Call opens for Proposed Amendments to Local Bylaws, Organizational Priorities, and chapter resolutions

-- March 13th: The Steering Committee makes Proposed amendments and Chapter Resolutions available for members to review (1 month in advance of the Annual Convention, per Article XIV)
+- September 19th: The Steering Committee makes proposed amendments and chapter resolutions available for members to review (1 month in advance of the Annual Convention, per Article XIV)

-- April 13th or 14th: Annual Convention: Proposed Amendments and Chapter Resolutions are debated and voted on according to Robert's Rules of Order Simplified (+ other compelling programing!)
+- October 19th: DSA-LA's Annual Convention — proposed amendments and chapter resolutions are debated and voted on according to Robert's Rules of Order Simplified

 Guidelines for Submissions